 \subsection{Proof of Theorem \ref{theorem 1}}

-Our proof of Theorem \ref{theorem 1} has as a starting point the modes of convergences \eqref{convergence minimizers} and \eqref{convergence minimizers husimi}, proven in \cite{Fournais2018}.
-We establish strong convergence by making heavy use of the identity $f^2 = f $ in the form $f (1-f) = 0$.
-In other words $f$ and $1-f$ may be regarded as orthogonal projections.
+The heart of the proof of Theorem \ref{theorem 1} has as a starting point the modes of convergences \eqref{convergence minimizers} and \eqref{convergence minimizers husimi}, proven in \cite{Fournais2018}.
+We establish strong convergence by making heavy use of the identity $f^2 = f $, which follows from the fact that $f$ is a characteristic function.
+In particular, it holds that $f (1-f) = 0$, i.e. we regard $f$ and $1-f$ as orthogonal projections.